 When visiting any temple in Thailand it is important to understand the dress code to show respect to the culture and those people visiting as part of their religion.
 This is especially important for tourists as the locals are showing them a glimpse into their life and welcoming us into learning about their practices.

 If you have forgotten appropriate clothing that is okay.
-There are many vendors next door selling everything from pants, scarves, and souvenirs galore.
+There are many vendors next door selling everything from pants to scarves, and souvenirs galore.

 Chiang Rai White Temple Tour From Chiang Mai